Mohammed-siddiq/Pagerank-Implementation/README.md

 # overview

+Developed as part of my master's course CS 582 - Information retrieval - at University of Illinois,Chicago

 This project implements pagerank algorithm for the given collection of documents.
 Page rank is run over individual documents and its corresponding MRR is calculated for top k phrases (k ranging from 1 to 10), using the corresponding ground truth file.